-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 You’re at a party and you see someone cute across the room.
 They glance at you, maybe even smile for a second, then carry on with their conversation.
 You feel the room shrink, your heart rate quicken, your face go red: You’re crushing on this stranger, hard.
-But then the sensible part of your brain tells you to forget it: that person’s way, way out of your league.
+But then the sensible part of your brain tells you to forget it: That person’s way, way out of your league.

 Wait a second, you counter: Do dating “leagues” even exist?